almlab/SmileTrain/README.md

 Then you can open `index.html` and read away!

 Scripts are annotated with docstrings that can be read using pydoc.
-To view documentation for script.py, run
+To view documentation for script.py, run `pydoc script`.
-    pydoc script

 # Dependencies
 * Python 2.7, numpy, pandas

 # Tests
 Unit tests are in the `test` folder.
-You can run the tests from the top directory by running
+You can run the tests from the top directory by running `python -m unittest discover`.
-    python -m unittest discover

 # Usage
 * Enter your user information in the config file before use.